Non-Fiction Books, Without the Lecture

 The world already has so many ideas.
 So much great research exists.
 But the problem is how it is presented.
 How it is absorbed (or rather not absorbed) by the readers.
 We want to work towards that.

-We want to explore existing ideas, and write them from a point of view that is new, interesting, and impactful in someone’s life.
+We want to hunt for good existing ideas, and write them from a point of view that is new, interesting, and impactful in someone’s life.

 Like Visa founder Dee Hock once said, "New ways of looking at things create much greater innovation than new ways of doing them."